phylotastic/datelife/README.md

 ## 1\.
 Installation

-Once accepted on CRAN, `datelife`s stable version will be available for installation with:
+`datelife`s stable version is currently available for installation from CRAN with:

 ``` r
 install.packages("datelife")
 ```

-For now, you can install the development version from the GitHub
+You can install the development version from the GitHub repository:
-repository:

 ``` r
 devtools::install_github("phylotastic/datelife")